Yasircodingbt/Project_no-1/README.md

 # Project_no-1
-A small project that collection the data of my whole family &amp; save all data in pointer file and language is c
+<h4>A small project that collection the data of my whole family &amp; save all data in pointer file and language is c